 Stan is an app with a clear mission: to make travel safer in neighborhoods by improving roads.
 It’s a free and easy-to-use tool that helps people report potholes and other road issues.
 What makes Stan The App stand out is its community-centric approach.
 It’s not just about reporting a problem; it’s about actively participating in the safety of your local area.
 The app is built to be accessible to everyone, encouraging more people to get involved.
 By making reporting simple and community-focused, Stan empowers residents to take an active role in maintaining the streets they use every day.

-Waze: Crowdsourced Hazard and Traffic Alerts
+Waze: Crowdsource Pothole and Hazard Alerts

 While you might know Waze as a navigation tool, it’s also one of the most powerful real-time road hazard reporting systems available.
 The Waze Navigation & Live Traffic app relies on a live map built from information shared by millions of drivers.
 When you or another driver reports a pothole, debris, or a vehicle stopped on the shoulder, it instantly alerts others on the same route.
 This crowdsourced approach not only helps you avoid potential car damage but also creates a massive, real-time database of road conditions.
 While it may not send a report directly to your city council, it keeps fellow drivers safe and informed.